AH-G/shared-whitebaord-javafx-RMI/README.md

 Client side of the application has FXML based GUI application.
 JavaFX library is used for this purpose.
 There are multiple components of the client application.
 1. Whiteboard Client main application.
-  a.
-Responsible for initializing the login page.
+  - Responsible for initializing the login page.
-  b.
-It also connects with the server.
+  - It also connects with the server.
 2. Login Page
-  a.
-It initializes the main controller and login controller.
+  - It initializes the main controller and login controller.
-  b.
-It uses the FXML document to spawn the GUI application.
+  - It uses the FXML document to spawn the GUI application.
-  c.
-Responsible for registering the user to the server as well as connecting the user to the whiteboard.
+  - Responsible for registering the user to the server as well as connecting the user to the whiteboard.
 3. Main whiteboard page.
-  a.
-This is invoked by Login page once the user is assigned a specific whiteboard.
+  - This is invoked by Login page once the user is assigned a specific whiteboard.
-  b.
-It also uses the FXML document to spawn the GUI application.
+  - It also uses the FXML document to spawn the GUI application.
-  c.
-It uses the main controller initialized by the login page.
+  - It uses the main controller initialized by the login page.
-  d.
-Main controller has all the definitions of canvas drawings and chat application.
+  - Main controller has all the definitions of canvas drawings and chat application.
 It uses the custom shapes library available as a package for different shapes.
 4. Whiteboard client Interface.
-  a.
-This contains all the methods which are used by the server to maintain the state of the whiteboard across all its collaborators.
+  - This contains all the methods which are used by the server to maintain the state of the whiteboard across all its collaborators.
-  b.
-It also contains methods that are used by server to deliver the text messages.
+  - It also contains methods that are used by server to deliver the text messages.
-  c.
-It also contains the user management methods that are used by server to manage different users.
+  - It also contains the user management methods that are used by server to manage different users.